How to integrate Google Drive MCP with Codex

 Update PermissionTool to update a permission with patch semantics.

-Update ReplyTool to update a reply to a comment on a google drive file.
+Update ReplyTool to update a reply to a comment on a Google Drive file.

-Watch Drive ChangesTool to subscribe to changes for a user or shared drive in google drive.
+Watch Drive ChangesTool to subscribe to changes for a user or shared drive in Google Drive.

 Conclusion

-You've successfully integrated Google Drive with Codex using Composio's Rube MCP server.
+You've successfully integrated Google Drive with Codex using Composio's MCP server.
 Now you can interact with Google Drive directly from your terminal, VS Code, or the Codex App using natural language commands.

 Key benefits of this setup: